operaton/documentation/docs/documentation/user-guide/dmn-engine/testing.md

 ---

 To easily test DMN decisions in a JUnit test, the DMN engine provides a JUnit Rule.
-The <a class="javadocref" href="org/operaton/bpm/dmn/engine/test/DmnEngineRule.html">DmnEngineRule</a> creates a new default DMN engine.
+The [DmnEngineRule](https://github.com/operaton/operaton/blob/main/engine-dmn/engine/src/main/junit4/org/operaton/bpm/dmn/engine/test/DmnEngineRule.java) creates a new default DMN engine.
 The DMN engine can be used in test cases to parse and evaluate decisions.

 ```java
 public class DecisionTest {